Guide to the Gold Coast

 Get your adrenaline fix at the theme parks

 As well as its beaches, the Gold Coast is equally famed for its world-class theme parks.
 Water lovers should head for Wet ‘n’ Wild with its extreme waterslides such as Kamikaze and the Tornado.
-Warner Bros Movie World is great for families, with plenty of kid-friendly attractions and the chance to meet loveable cartoon characters.
-Dreamworld caters to adventure seekers with the Big 9 Thrill Rides, including The Giant Drop, Tower of Terror and Buzz Saw.
+Warner Bros.
+Movie World is great for families, with plenty of kid-friendly attractions and the chance to meet loveable cartoon characters.
+Dreamworld caters to adventure seekers with big rides, including The Giant Drop, Tower of Terror and Buzz Saw.
 To experience more than one park, buy a Mega Pass, which gives you access to Wet ‘n’ Wild, Movie World, Sea World (a marine animal park) and the Aussie farm and wildlife experience, Paradise Country.
 Tickets to Dreamworld can be bought separately.

 Or soar above it all